UPDATE 2-Adidas sets new soccer sales goal in World Cup year

 Adidas is official sponsor of the 2014 World Cup and will supply the match balls, referees' kit and clothing for volunteers at venues.
 Nike sponsors the host nation Brazil, the five-times world champions and one of the most popular national teams around the globe.

-Nike, the world's largest sportswear group, has recently agreed to sportsgear supply deals with France and England, two former World Cup winners.
+Nike, the world's largest sportswear group, has recently agreed kit supply deals with France and England, two former World Cup winners.
 Adidas has contracts with World Cup holders Spain and former champions Germany and Argentina.

 MORE PROGRESS

-"Tradition is on the side of Adidas, but Nike is making more and more progress," said Peter Rohlmann of German consultant PR Marketing.
+"Tradition is on the side of Adidas, but Nike is making more and more progress," said Peter Rohlmann of German consultancy PR Marketing.
 "They are very close together in terms of market share."

 Adidas said it expected "double-digit sales growth" in Latin America in coming years, boosted by the interest generated by the World Cup.

-CEO Hainer played down the impact of protests in Brazil that have swept the country as it hosts the Confederations Cup, an eight-team tournament seen as a test event for the World Cup.
+CEO Hainer played down the impact of protests in Brazil which have swept the country as it hosts the Confederations Cup, an eight-team tournament seen as a test event for the World Cup.

 Such protests tend to fade once the action begins on the field, Hainer added, citing previous competitions in Germany in 2006 and South Africa in 2010.

-"As soon as the World Cup starts, people are excited about (soccer), the demonstrations are over and I believe this will happen in Brazil as well," he added.
+"As soon as the World Cup starts, people are excited about football, the demonstrations are over and I believe this will happen in Brazil as well," he added.

 Hainer said Germany had benefited from hosting the World Cup, gaining new soccer stadiums and a boost for the economy.